egwoloakpere/sql_data_warhouse_project/README.md

 3. **Gold Layer**: Houses business-ready data modeled into a star schema required for reporting and analytics.

 ---

-## 🛡️ License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and share this project with proper attribution.

 ## 🌟 About Me

 Hi there!
 I'm **Egwolo Akpere**, also known as **Nova The Analyst**.
 I’m a full stack data professional who enjoys learning and teaching.